It’s banned in most countries. So does animal testing in cosmetics still matter? We investigate

 A list of brands that do pay for and allow tests on animals is available through PETA’s Global Beauty Without Bunnies searchable database.

-“Our experience is still limited, but we can see that there is an appetite for high quality and cruelty free brands, and in the natural space.
-It is no longer just about if the brand is one of the mega brands in cosmetics, although they are still the predominant demand but we can see that there is a Chinese consumer emerging that is looking for beyond that.
-[They want to know] whether a cosmetic is a good natural product, or something wellness related, or is not tested on animals.”
+“Our experience is still limited.
+But we can see that there is an appetite for high quality and cruelty free brands.
+It is no longer just about if the brand is one of the mega brands in cosmetics, although they are still the predominant demand.
+But we can see that there is a Chinese consumer emerging that is looking for beyond that.
+They want to know whether a cosmetic is a good natural product.
+They also care if something wellness related.
+And yes, they do ask if something is tested on animals or not.”

 Irani also states that animal testing interferes with a brand’s purity, on many levels:

 “As a family brand, our work is not just commercially driven.
-We want to provide work that will benefit people, at the same time that work needs to be done with our family values, ethics and integrity, and that includes doing everything within our power to be cruelty free.
-Our ethos is all about intention, and so every part of the product’s journey, from ingredients sourcing, to blending, to suppliers, has to have a positive intention embedded into the product.
-The cruelty of animal testing would disrupt that positive input and flow, therefore changing the vibration of the what we do and produce.”
+We want to provide work that will benefit people and be kind to animals.
+The cruelty of animal testing would disrupt that positive input and flow.
+It would even change the vibration of the what we do and produce.”

 And we would have to agree.
 How could a product involved in torture and cruelty be good for you in any way?